As we begin 2020 you may be reminiscing about the past and dreaming about what the New Year will hold…

 To be honest, the idea of living overseas had never before occurred to me.
 However, my extroverted husband, who has never met a stranger and who makes friends wherever he goes, was excited about the possibility.

-So when Live and Invest Overseas announced that its annual Live and Invest Overseas Conference would be held in Orlando that year, we signed up.
+So, when Live and Invest Overseas announced that its annual Retire Overseas Conference would be held in Orlando that year, we signed up.
 A few months later, we traveled to Florida for the event.
 We had a loose focus on three potential countries—Belize, which was still on our radar, along with Ecuador and Costa Rica.

 The Turning Point